Practical steps that you and your council can undertake to protect yourself as a person in a public position.

 The guide covers topics such as how to handle abuse, both face-to-face, letters or online, and the legal and practical remedies, including the nature of the criminal offences involved and will be continuously updated with the latest advice and information available.

 Becoming and serving as a councillor is a responsibility, a privilege and a hugely rewarding undertaking.
-But we are aware that an increasing number of councillors and candidates are being subjected to abuse, threats and public intimidation, undermining the principles of free speech, democratic engagement and debate.
+However, we are aware that an increasing number of councillors and candidates are being subjected to abuse, threats and public intimidation, undermining the principles of free speech, democratic engagement and debate.
 The growth of social media has provided an additional and largely anonymous route for individuals and groups to engage in such activity.

 This guide is not designed to alarm, but to suggest some steps you and your council can undertake to protect yourself as a person in a public position, and how to respond should an incident occur.